CHILDREN 1ST PARENTING CLASS

 To enroll, complete the following two steps:

-The next scheduled Children 1st Parenting Class will be held on October 31, November 7, November 14, and November 21, 2020.
+The next scheduled Children 1st Parenting Class will be held on the four consecutive Saturdays in May (May 1, 8, 15, 22).
 Meeting times are from 10am-12pm OR 1pm-3pm and your session time is either listed on the court order or assigned by staff.

 Children 1st Class Requirements for Certificate of Completion: